 As climate change continues to impact our environment, we must prepare for more frequent and intense natural disasters.
 I introduced the National Landslide Preparedness Act following the 2014 Oso landslide that killed 43 members of our community.
 It was signed into law in January 2021 and aims to save lives, protect communities and property, and improve natural disaster emergency preparedness by addressing critical gaps in landslide hazard science and mapping.

-Protecting our natural resources is not only good for our environment but good for our economy as well, generating $22.5 billion each year and creating 227,000 jobs in our state alone.
-However, sea levels are rising in our region, our oceans are becoming more acidic, and we are seeing an increase in insect outbreaks and tree diseases.
-We must craft policies that protect our environment and natural resources before it is too late.
+The Pacific Northwest is home to some of our nation’s most beloved national forests, parks, mountains, and waterways.
+Protecting our environment and natural resources is critical to maintaining our quality of life and preserving it for the next generation.
+It also benefits our economy as well, generating $22.5 billion each year and creating 227,000 jobs in our state alone.
+However, our region is experiencing rising sea levels, increasingly acidic oceans, and a surge in insect outbreaks and tree diseases.
+Congress must enact policies that protect our environment and natural resources before it is too late.